dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 The pic18f2520.xml file provides microcontroller specific information for the compiler such as SFR addresses.

-# General Purpose Register (GPR) Mapping
+# General Purpose Registers (GPRs)

-GPRs are used as RAM and locations are assigned by the compiler.
+GPRs are used as RAM and locations are assigned by the compiler for variables, system types, stacks and internal kernel data structures.

 ## Non-Contiguous GPR Regions